-- To ensure curriculum relevancy - To ensure student achievement goals, student enrollment goals, teaching and learning goals, and programmatic goals are achieved - To evaluate the assessment of course and program outcomes and assessment practices - To assist in meeting compliance standards and requirements - To recognize program strengths, and yield recommendations for program improvements, changes, and (in some cases) termination
+- To ensure curriculum relevancy - To ensure student achievement goals, student enrollment goals, teaching and learning goals, and programmatic goals are achieved - To evaluate the assessment of course and program outcomes and assessment practices

+- To assist in meeting compliance standards and requirements - To recognize program strengths, and yield recommendations for program improvements, changes, and (in some cases) termination (guidelines and content covered in Academic Program Audits available at W:\Academic Program Resources\Academic Program Audit Guidelines 2012 20 13.pdf.

-As of Fall 2010, the audit model includes a description of and summary of results of assessments of student learning outcomes at the course and program level, as well as changes made based on the assessment results.
+As of Fall 2010, the audit model includes a description of and results of assessments of student learning outcomes at the course and program level, as well as changes made based on the assessment results.
+The academic program audit provides a mechanism for review of all levels of academic assessment: institutional effectiveness, core competencies/general education, program effectiveness, and course level effectiveness.

 As of Fall 2010 the College also adopted a format for review of those programs which have an external accreditation or reapproval process.
 The Modified Audit model aligns our internal process with the external standards.
-In 2014-2015, modifications were made to the audit guidelines in response to feedback from the Student Outcomes Committee of the Board and from the Middle States visiting Team (2014).
+In addition, the Annual Program Review described above forms the basis for the summative five year program audit document.